- ICH GCP

 Statistics The methods applied to measure early markers of long-term diabetic complications both regarding arterial stiffness and the nerve system are all continuous parameters and no definitive cut offs between normal and early changes in children and adolescent are known.
 Therefore, sample size calculation for this study is not possible.

 As described earlier, the SEARCH-study (7, 22) included some of the same outcome for evaluating cardiovascular-, nephrotic- and nerve system complications and showed statistically significant results with a number of 289 adolescents with T1D.
-We plan to include 400 children and adolescent with T1D in this study.
+The study plan to include 400 children and adolescent with T1D.

 For descriptive data we will report frequency, mean (standard deviation) or median (interquartile range), as appropriate.
 Comparisons between relevant groups will be done for means with t-tests and medians with Mann-Whitney U-tests.